JiMcNulty/FDC/README.md

 14. Save
     1. Shutdown and start (to ensure the bed_mesh.py will load)
     2. Don't forget to check that it's still there after you do a Klipper update
+    3. If you did a bed mesh every start print you can disable it, you won't need it anymore

 ### Running for the first time
 1. Take note of your min and max temp, if you start a print when your frame temp is below or above it, the script won't run